davgal27/C_DSA_practice/README.md

-# Rust-DSA-practice
+# C_DSA_Practice
-Practice questions for Data Structures and Algorithms with Rust
+Practice questions for Data Structures and Algorithms with C